 Looking at a completed artwork by Esther you would think that she uses preliminary drawings and lines in her paintings.
 But, in an article by Marina Cashdan, we learn that the 81-year-old possesses “superhuman precision and uses a delicate chicken feather as her brush.
 She applies thick black lines in patterns that echo Ndebele beadwork but in paint, then adds swathes of rich colour.”

-To learn more about Esther Mahlangu or see more of her amazing paintings, visit her website here.
+To learn more about Esther Mahlangu or see more of her amazing paintings, visit here.